phaistos-networks/TANK/tank_encoding.md

 ```
 bundle
 {
 	flags:u8		       The bundle flags.
-Currently, 6 out of 8 bits are used.
+Currently, 7 out of 8 bits are used.
 See below
+				       (7) 	: unused bit	(maybe when set means that each msg or bundle has a crc32 encoded in its header)
+				       (6) 	: SPARSE bundle bit - see later
+				       (2, 6] 	: those 4 bits encode the total messages in message set, iff total number of messages in the message <= 15.
+If not, see below
-				       (6, 8]: those 2 bits encode compression codec.
-0 is for no compression, 1 is for Snappy compression.
+				       (0, 2] 	: compression codec.
+0 for no compression, 1 for Snappy compression.
 Other codecs may be supported in the future
-				       (2, 6]: those 4 bits encode the total messages in message set, iff total number of messages in the message <= 15.
-If not, see below
-				       (1): SPARSE bundle bit - see later
-				       (0): unused bit	(maybe when set means that each msg or bundle has a crc32 encoded in its header)

-	if total messages in message set > 15
+	if (total messages in message set > 15)
 	{
 		total messages in messages set:varint 	Very often, clients will publish no more than 15 messages/time and encoding that number in
 							some bits in flags means we won't need to encode that value individually, and even when we do, because